hazelapondi/Data-Analytics-Portfolio-Projects/README.md

 ![Covid-19 across the globe](https://github.com/hazelapondi/Data-Analytics-Portfolio-Projects/blob/main/img/covid.png)

-Using SQL for Data Exploration of the Covid-19 Deaths and Vaccinations from a data set obtained from [Our World in Data](https://ourworldindata.org/covid-deaths "Coronavirus").
-After downloading the proper data set, I reformatted as necessary.
+I used SQL for Data Exploration of the Covid-19 Deaths and Vaccinations from a data set obtained from [Our World in Data](https://ourworldindata.org/covid-deaths "Coronavirus").
+After downloading the data set, I transformed it.
 The data captures confirmed deaths from Covid-19 from Jan 2021.

-I explored cases, deaths and vaccinations to learn more about statistics such as the global & regional death and infection percentages, the population vs number of people vaccinated among others.
+I explored covid cases, deaths and vaccinations to learn more about statistics such as the global & regional death and infection percentages, the population vs number of people vaccinated among others.

 ## 2. [Maji Ndogo Querying Data with SQL](https://github.com/hazelapondi/Data-Analytics-Portfolio-Projects/blob/main/maji_ndogo.sql)